 The Council has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Council's external auditors.
+Due to Grant Thornton backstopping the Councils 2023/24 audit we are due a credit on our audit fees, the value of this credit is yet to be determined.

-2021/22 Total 2022/23 Total
+2022/23 Total 2023/24 Total

 £000's £000's

-63 Fees Payable: - with regard to external audit services carried out by the appointed auditor for the year, payable to 71
+Fees Payable:

-Grant Thornton.
+- with regard to external audit services carried out by the appointed auditor for the year, payable to Grant Thornton.
+71 136

-43 - with regard to external audit services carried out by the appointed auditor for prior years, payable \ensuremath{tc} 30
+- with regard to external audit services carried out by the appointed auditor for prior years, payable to Grant Thornton.
+30 49

-14 - to external auditors for certification of grant claims and returns, payable to KPMG.
-23
+- to external auditors for certification of grant claims and returns, payable to KPMG.
+23 23

-119 Total 123
+Total 123 207